 This specification should have limited adverse effect on 802.11/LAA coexistence if the DRS are transmitted by an eNB, as expected by many, every 40/80/160ms.
 However, it is also possible for an eNB to configure different DRS offsets for different UEs.
 Hence, while each UE may be receiving the DRS at a suitably low rate, the eNB may, in reality, be transmitting DRS much more often than once every 40 ms/80ms/160ms.
 In this case, 802.11 operations are likely to be adversely affected.

+In addition, the LAA specification [2] opens the possibility of a given eNB sending multiple DRS transmissions to a single UE within a given DMTC period (as opposed to Rel 12 where a UE is configured with a single offset).
+This may give rise to an even greater number of DRS transmissions and further adverse impact on 802.11.

+Further, in a typical LAA frequency reuse scenario, it is likely that neighboring eNBs will transmit DRS with different offsets on the same channel.
+Therefore, the total DRS “load” as seen by an 802.11 system on a channel may be further increased.

+Given that DRS are relatively long (1 ms) and are transmitted by eNBs even if there is no traffic load, they represent a significant and persistent load on unlicensed channels which should be carefully optimized.

 Solution: Clarify the limitations on the use of special access for DRS